baileybussiere/polish/README.md

 default size (integer, 4 bytes) in base 10.

-If the first character is `#`, the token ends on the next non-alphanumeric character, and will be interpreted as a numeric literal of a size and in a base specified by a series of alphabetic characters immediately following the `#`: the **format string**.
-This format string consists of 1 or 2 characters.
+If the first character is `#`, the token ends on the next non-alphanumeric character, and will be interpreted as a numeric literal.
+The first 1 or 2 characters following the `#` are the **format string**, and specify the size of the numeric literal in bytes and the base in which it is written.
 If one of the characters `cCrRiIlL`
-(the numeric type prefixes) is encountered, the format string is assumed to have ended, and the following alphanumeric characters will be parsed as a number.
+(the numeric type prefixes) is encountered in the format string, the format string is assumed to have ended, and the remaining alphanumeric characters of the token will be parsed as a number.
 If one of the characters `ubtqphsond`, their capital versions, or the character `v` is encountered, the compiler uses a different base to parse the characters following the format string: